viradeve/gtps-login/README.md

 ## Contact

-You can contact me at teleram my username is [@yoruakio](https://t.me/yoruakio) or join my discord server [Nakai Community](https://discord.com/invite/ESsBxptJqr).
+You can contact me at teleram my username is [@ReallBoyy](https://t.me/reallboyy2_4) or join my discord server.

 ## License